131 W. Broad Street

 Term expires Dec.
 2015

-Malik's latest challenge is running after his young son, whoserves as a daily reminder that we must create a brighter future for the coming generation.
+Malik's latest challenge is running after his young sons, who serve as daily reminders that we must create a brighter future for the coming generation.